- How do I file an appeal with the Board of Review?

 If the 30 th calendar date falls on a Saturday, Sunday, holiday, or on a day when the Board of Review is closed, the deadline for filing the appeal is the next business day.

-If the Board of Review denies your application for review, the denial will be mailed to you within 21 days after the Board receives your appeal.
+If the Board of Review denies your application for review, the denial will be sent to you within 21 days after the Board receives your appeal.

 If the Board accepts your application for review, we will make every effort to render a decision within 45-days of receiving your appeal.
 However, it may take longer if the case is remanded for additional evidence, the matter involves complex issues of law, or we are experiencing a high volume of appeals.

-If the appeal is pending before the Board, the withdrawal request must be submitted in writing by mail or fax to the Board of Review.
+If the appeal is pending before the Board, the withdrawal request must be submitted electronically through an active UI Online account, in writing by mail or fax to the Board of Review.
 The withdrawal request may be in the form of a letter.